MIDIManNoah/IGME-470-Journals/P2 Move/README.md

 For my second project (Move), I decided to create a simple Unity app controlled by an Arduino board using a distance sensor as an input and a servo motor as an output.

-My experience goal is to provide users with a simple and fun app to kill time with (change the wording?).
+My experience goal is to provide users with a simple and fun mini-game to mess around with.

 # Development Process